weikailin/cs6222-fa23/3-prg.md

 > \Pr[x \gets \bit^n: A(1^n, f(x)) = h(x)] \le \frac{1}{2} + \eps(n).
 > $$

-This is indeed the case for some OWPs.
+This is indeed the case for some OWPs, such as RSA.
 If we construct OWP from the RSA assumption, then the least significant bit of $x$ is that "hard to guess" one, and then we can obtain PRG from RSA assumption.